 This Mexican breakfast casserole has plenty of cheesy layers, like a Tex-Mex lasagna!
 Serve it to overnight guests or as an easy weekend brunch.

-Layer upon layer of corn tortillas, bacon, fresh salsa, and gooey cheese are all inside of this scrumptious breakfast egg bake!
+Layer upon layer of corn tortillas, bacon, fresh salsa, and gooey cheese are all inside of this scrumptious breakfast taco casserole!

 - Wear gloves!
 These protect your hands from the irritating oils found in jalapeño peppers and reduce the chance of transferring them to your eyes or other sensitive areas.